nruhm/diarscription/docs/reference/audio/sample-f/gold-reference.md

 83
 00:05:20,200 --> 00:05:23,730
-[SPEAKER_04]: deposit stuff and you'll use that sound like it worked great so
+[SPEAKER_04]: deposit stuff and you'll use that, seemed like it worked great so

 84
 00:05:23,710 --> 00:05:28,438